nextcloud/documentation/developer_manual/exapp_development/notes_for_developers/ExAppOverview.rst

 Makefile
 --------

-It is recommended to follow our Makefile example with the default set of commands:
+It is recommended to follow the following default set of commands:

 .. note::

-	Makefile is written to work in the `nextcloud-docker-dev <https://github.com/juliusknorr/nextcloud-docker-dev>`_ development environment.
+	Makefiles are typically written to work in the `nextcloud-docker-dev <https://github.com/juliusknorr/nextcloud-docker-dev>`_ development environment.

 - ``help``: shows the list of available commands.
 - ``build-push-cpu``: builds the Docker image for CPU and uploads it to the Docker registry.